PeterBaltov/ikbr-algo-trading/PHASE6_SUMMARY.md

-*For implementation details, see individual strategy files in `thetagang/strategies/implementations/`* *For testing and validation, run `python test_phase6.py`* *For configuration examples, see `thetagang.toml` Phase 5 sections*
+*For implementation details, see individual strategy files in `thetagang/strategies/implementations/`* *For testing and validation, run `python test_phase6.py`* *For configuration examples, see `moneytrailz.toml` Phase 5 sections*

 # 🎉 **CONFIGURATION INTEGRATION ISSUES - COMPLETELY RESOLVED!**